 Dues notices.
 An organization that checked "No" for both lines 85a and 85b, and is thus responsible for reporting on line 85c through 85h, must send dues notices to its members at the time of assessment or payment of dues, unless the organization chooses to pay the proxy tax instead of informing its members of the nondeductible portion of its dues.
 These dues notices must reasonably estimate the dues allocable to the nondeductible lobbying and political expenditures reported on line 85d.

-IF . . .
+ĪF . . .

-The organization's lobbying and political expenses are more than its membership dues for the year, in-house expenses (\$2,000 or less) and no other nondeductible lobbying or political expenses; or
+The organization's lobbying and political its membership dues for the year,